ushangt/node-js/node-angular/README.md

 # Simple Angular Express Shopping List App

 Simple app with AngularJS on the front, Express + Node on the back.
+Bettered with Bootstrap.

 ## How to use this app